Bill Skate

 Sir William Jack Skate (26 September 1953 – 3 January 2006) was a prominent Papua New Guinea politician.
 He was the son of an Australian father and a Papua New Guinean mother.
 Though his career was turbulent and often marked by setbacks, he served in the highest posts in his country: prime minister of Papua New Guinea, speaker of the National Parliament, and as acting governor-general of Papua New Guinea.

 Life

-Befre entering politics, he graduated from university as an accountant.
+Before entering politics, he graduated from university as an accountant.

 Skate became manager of the capital district commission in 1987.
 He was elected to parliament in 1992 and served as speaker from 1992 to 1994, supporting the government of Paias Wingti.

 Skate served as governor of the National Capital District from 1995 to 1997.